Paul Zamecnik

 Paul Charles Zamecnik (November 22, 1912 – October 27, 2009) was an American scientist who played a central role in the early history of molecular biology.
 He was a professor of medicine at Harvard Medical School and a senior scientist at Massachusetts General Hospital.

 Zamecnik pioneered the in vitro synthesis of proteins and helped elucidate the way cells generate proteins.
 With Mahlon Hoagland he co-discovered transfer RNA (tRNA).
 Through his later work, he is credited as the inventor of antisense therapeutics.

 Throughout his career, Zamecnik earned over a dozen US patents for his therapeutic techniques.
 Up until his death in 2009 he maintained a lab at MGH where he studied the application of synthetic oligonucleotides (antisense hybrids) for chemotherapeutic treatment of drug resistant and XDR tuberculosis in his later years.

-Education and research
+Early life

 Paul Zamecnik was born in Cleveland, Ohio to John Charles Zamecnik (1879-1930) and Mary Gertrude Mccarthy (1883-1937).
 John's first cousin was the composer John Stepan Zamecnik.
 Paul's paternal grandparents Jan Nepomucký Zámečník (1842-1915) and Konstancie Hrubecká (1843-1924) were Czech immigrants from Budičovice and Skály respectively.
 His mother's parents were Irish immigrants.

 He attended Dartmouth College, majored in chemistry and zoology, and received his AB degree in 1933.
 He then attended Harvard Medical School and received his MD degree in 1936.
 Between 1936 and 1939, he worked at Collis P. Huntington Memorial Hospital in Boston, Harvard Medical School, and Lakeside Hospital in Cleveland.